-The Office of Financial Aid processes a wide variety of federal, state, institutional, and private financial aid.
-For a complete list, see our Types of Aid page.
+- What kinds of financial aid are available?The Office of Financial Aid processes a wide variety of federal, state, institutional, and private financial aid.
+For more information, see the Types of Aid page.

-Do I qualify for financial aid?
+- Do I qualify for financial aid?

-How do I transfer financial aid?
+- How do I transfer financial aid?

 First, you must send your FAFSA information to the new school.
 You can do this by logging on to the FAFSA website, and adding the school's information.
 Alternatively, if you have your Student Aid Report (SAR) you can call 1-800-4-FED-AID and tell them where you want the information sent.
 You will need the Data Release Number (DRN) from the upper right corner of the SAR.